 Eye Protective Devices

 State law requires all public schools and public school academies to provide adequate eye protective devices for students enrolled in courses where danger to the eye exists [MCL 380.1288].
 Administrative Code Rules governing Eye Protective Devices require that all public schools and public school academies certify compliance with this requirement.

 Integrated Pest Management

 The Montrose Community Schools utilizes an Integrated Pest Management (IPM) approach to control pests.
 IPM is a pest management system that utilizes all suitable techniques in a total pest management system with the intent of preventing pests from reaching unacceptable levels or to reduce an existing population to an acceptable level.
 Pest management techniques emphasize pest exclusion and biological controls.
 However, as with most pest control programs, chemical controls may also be utilized.

 Parents and guardians have the right to be informed prior to any application of an insecticide, fungicide or herbicide made to the school grounds or buildings during this school year.
 In certain emergencies, such as an infestation of stinging insects, pesticides may be applied without prior notice to prevent injury to students, but you will be notified following any such application.
 If you need prior notification, please complete the form (click here) and submit it to your child’s building principal

 It is the policy of the Montrose Community Schools that no discriminatory practices because of sex, race, color, national origin or handicap, be allowed in providing instructional opportunities, job placement assistance, employment practices and policies governing student conduct and attendance.
-Any person suspecting a discriminatory practice should contact Montrose Community Schools, Dr. Edward Graham, Superintendent, at 300 Nanita Drive, P.O.
+Any person suspecting a discriminatory practice should contact Montrose Community Schools, Dr. Linden Moore, Superintendent, at 300 Nanita Drive, P.O.
 Box 3129, Montrose, MI 48457-0829 or by phone at 810-591-8812.

 Title VII and Title IX Compliance